znibbles/02-waveguides-in-genexpr/transcripts/01-non-linear-karplus-strong.md

 So, at the string boundary, after the delay line, we add a nonlinear allpass filter, that is, an allpass filter with modulatable coefficients.
 We start out by implementing a simple first order allpass filter as shown in this block diagram.

-We implement the modulation by specifying two coefficients we will use in an alternating manner.
-We switch between them using a rectangle wave.
-While this provides a glimpse of what we are able to do here, it sounds all too mechanical.
+We implement the modulation by specifying one coefficient first, and a sample and hold logic to multiply that coefficient.
+While this provides a glimpse of what we are able to do here, it sounds all too mechanical and predictable.

+We add a second coefficient and use both in an alternating manner, based on the zero crossings of the input.
+In other ways, whenever a zero crossing occurs, we switch the coefficient from one to the other.
+Since nonlinearities can introduce instability into a system, we minimize the probability of them occurring by modulating when the least amount of energy is in the system.